MikVR7/Homie/💡project-docs/docs/ARCHITECTURE.md

 # Homie Architecture

+## Containerization Strategy

+The backend is packaged into a Docker container for deployment.
+This is managed by the `homie-devops` MCP server, which automates the build process defined in `backend/Dockerfile`.
+The Dockerfile uses a multi-stage build to produce a minimal, secure image, ensuring a consistent and isolated production environment.
+See the `DEPLOYMENT.md` guide for detailed instructions.

 ## Overview

 Homie is a mobile-first intelligent home management platform that provides AI-powered file organization, financial management, media management, and document management through a unified ecosystem.